HASEL-UZH/PA.UserInputTracker/README.md

 # PA.UserInputTracker

-Please find the tracker for node/Electron [here](/typescript/README.md).
+Please find the UserInputTracker written in TypeScript to be used  for Node/Electron-Apps [here](/typescript/README.md).